 FIRE RINGS AND CAMPING

 There are two parking lots (lot 1-1b and 12) that allow overnight parking if you have an RV trailer.
 No reservations are needed.
-Often in a first come first serve basis.
-It’s important to note that there is a 5-day limit in overnight parking in a month, so just beware.
+Often it is a first come first serve basis.
+It’s important to note that there is a 5-day limit in overnight parking in a month.

-The cost is usually around $28 and be sure to check out the Oceanside Beach homepage to find out more information.
+The cost is usually around $28 so be sure to check out the Oceanside Beach website to find out more information.

 Offering overnight beach camping, whale and dolphin outdoor activities it’s one worth checking out.

-Though Oceanside beach may not be that dog friendly, there are plenty of gorgeous San Diego beaches that are pup friendly.
-Read this article how we breakdown what dog friendly beaches you should be visiting.
+Though Oceanside Beach may not be that dog friendly, there are plenty of gorgeous San Diego beaches that are pup friendly.
+Read this article where we breakdown what dog friendly beaches you should be visiting.

-Don’t forget that Oceanside Beach is one of those beautiful north county beaches that people forget exist.
-Read more about other gorgeous north county beaches to visit.
+Don’t forget that Oceanside Beach is one of those beautiful North County beaches that people forget exist.